Definitions and Examples of unauthorized, unapproved

-- 1Unauthorized refers to something that is not permitted or allowed by law or rules.
+- 1Unauthorized refers to something that is not allowed or permitted by law or authority.

-- 2Unapproved refers to something that has not been given official sanction or endorsement.
+- 2Unapproved refers to something that has not been officially accepted or sanctioned.

 Effective Usage of unauthorized, unapproved

-- 1Legal Documents: Use authorized and unauthorized in legal documents to describe actions that are permitted or prohibited.
+- 1Legal Documents: Use authorized and unauthorized to describe legal documents, contracts, or agreements.